 After the Surgeon General’s letter and Trump’s subsequent national emergency announcement, many people began to take a stand against the opioid crisis—not just doctors.
 America’s churches, in particular, have given significant contributions to the fight.
-Today, many church leaders are taking the initiative to offer hope and better serve their communities in response to the crisis.
+Today, many church leaders are taking the initiative to better serve their communities in response to the crisis.
 In fact, several churches around the country have already joined forces with organizations like Celebrate Recovery and Narcotics Anonymous.
-Together with these and other groups that focus on addiction recovery, churches have begun to open their doors to those in need of support during the height of the opioid crisis.
+Together with these and other groups, churches have begun to open their doors to those in need during the height of the opioid crisis.

 One Harbor Church

 One church has made a notable impact in the fight against the opioid crisis so far.
 One Harbor Church, a house of God with three locations in North Carolina and nationwide reach, has stepped up to offer help to those struggling with addiction.
-The pastor of One Harbor, Donnie Griggs, believes that the opioid crisis can only truly end if the church and state work together to help the American people.
-With the government having already declared the opioid crisis a national emergency, Griggs has openly encouraged the church community to step up as well.
+The pastor of One Harbor, Donnie Griggs, believes that the opioid crisis can only truly end if the church and state work together.
+The government has already declared the opioid crisis a national emergency.
+Now, Griggs is encouraging the church community to step up as well.

-As a man who understands firsthand what opioid addiction can do to a loved one, Griggs has not shied away from speaking out against the over-prescription and increased consumption of prescription painkillers that have so profoundly impacted the nation— and his own community.
-Since Murthy’s open letter and Trump’s declaration of emergency, One Harbor Church has become one of the first churches to openly combat the epidemic through impassioned sermons, addiction education, prevention techniques, and other resources.
+As a man who understands firsthand what opioid addiction can do to a loved one, Griggs speaks out against it.
+The over-prescription and increased consumption of prescription painkillers that have so profoundly impacted the nation, and his own community, must be addressed.
+Since Murthy’s open letter and Trump’s declaration of emergency, One Harbor Church has become one of the first churches to combat the epidemic openly.
+So far, they’ve accomplished this through impassioned sermons, addiction education, prevention techniques, and other resources.
 Today, it stands tall as a place of worship, a powerhouse of public truth, and a haven for people who have been affected by the crisis.
 Thankfully, other churches across the country are following suit.

 Operation Blessing and the Spread of Treatment Programs